mdbray/BeerMe/Part_2.md

 ##Title: Beer Me

 ###Vision Statement:
-Those 21 years of age and over will have access to a straightforward application that gives an instant and personal recommendation for what type of beer would best fit his/her given situation, based on his/her input.
+Those 21 years of age and over will have access to a straightforward application that gives an instant and personal recommendation for what type of beers would best fit his/her given situation, based on his/her input.

 ###Who:
 - Michelle Bray